-The organisation have developed a teleintervention program that is delivered via regular video conferencing and online learning courses, giving families and carers the tools to continue therapy at home.
-Teleintervention can be accessed by children and families Australia-wide and has transformed the provision of services for families who live significant distances from centres, or who aren’t able to attend in person due to circumstance.
+The organisation have developed an online telehealth system that is delivered via regular video conferencing and online learning courses, giving families and carers the tools to continue therapy at home.
+Online Telehealth can be accessed by children and families Australia-wide and has transformed the provision of services for families who live significant distances from centres, or who aren’t able to attend in person due to circumstance.
 Lastly funds would support outreach visits to regional centres of NSW, the ACT and Tasmania by The Shepherd Centre’s clinical team, enabling highly trained therapists to travel and meet with families in person, hold workshops and conduct one-on-one and group therapy.

 Dr Jim Hungerford, CEO of The Shepherd Centre, said he was impressed by the entrepreneur’s pledge and encouraged by the task set by Smith to fellow Australians.